AnnaPicha/PEANUT/README.md

 - Translational invariance: using relative positions only ensures this
 - Permutational invariance: sum or mean over neighbor messages ensures exchangeability

+## Representation learning
+The goal of the model is to predict atom-wise energy contributions to a chemical system (e.g. one single moecule).
+That is, the model needs to learn a suitable representation for each atom in the system.
+This is usually devided in two key parts: Radial and angular features.
+Radial features are based on pairwise distances where the neighbor list comes into play.
+Angular features are constructed using triplets, e.g. a triplet neighbor list is required as well.
+For both types of features, we can use some fixed descriptors such as symmetry functions, spherical harmonics, Besser functions etc., that are then passed through a learnable MLP (= represenation learning).
+In order to reduce computational cost, I want to simplify the representation learning part as follows:

+ The model will use learned radial features, but fixed angular features.
+The triplet neighbor list still has to be computed once, but the network does not have to have to apply any additional learning for angular feature extraction.
+This will surely reduce the network's potential accuracy, but also hopefully reduce computation times.

 ---